 I highly recommended this workshop for kids because it offers the opportunity for our kids to explore nature “live”.
 Kids could retain a lot of information because this workshop is interactive, fun, and engaging their senses to process the “data” they picked up during the two-days workshop.

 After a brief introduction, the kids are given tasks or assignments.
 They can work in groups or alone, and the mentors assigned to their group will tail and guide the kids along.
 Kids are also encouraged to ask questions along the way and clarify any thoughts they may have.

-The Flower Dome was celebrating Lilytopia during the June school holidays with a stunning display of more than 50 varieties of lilies along a charming hippie campervan and guitar.
+The Flower Dome was celebrating Lilytopia during the June school holidays with a stunning display of more than 50 varieties of lilies along a charming hippie camper-van and guitar.
 How could we resist taking pictures of the beautiful lilies?
 Currently, their theme is “Tribal Tempo” which marks the first large-scale South African floral display in Singapore.
-Join us on a safari tour across the colourful landscape of South Africa (till 30 Oct 2016).
-The Flower Dome is open from 9am – 9pm.
+Join us on a safari tour across the colorful landscape of South Africa (till 30 Oct 2016).
+The Flower Dome is open from 9am to 9pm.

 Then we headed to the Cloud Forest to learn about the plants from a cooler climate.
 We have not been to the Cloud Forest before so this was a real treat.
 Admissions to Flower Dome and Cloud Forest are included in the package.